AfforditApi/slate/source/includes/Banking Meta Language Specification.md

 The language grammar and parser do a pretty good job defining the language rules and enforcing the language rules respectively.
 However there are several rules which require a semantic analysis pass.
 A note on scoping, Banking Meta Language only has a global scope.

 ### 6.1 Coercion
-Banking Meta Language supports coercion in the direction of an `integer` to a `floating point` and will do so when determing compatible types, e.g. either doing comparison or determing the return type of conditional expression.
+Banking Meta Language supports coercion in the direction of an `integer` to a `floating point` and will do so when determining compatible types, e.g., either doing a comparison or determining the return type of a conditional expression.

 ### 6.2 Functions Semantic Rules
 * Function identifiers must be unique.